xullnn/ls_pull_over_push/130/answers.md

 - Rake

 - answer
-  - level 1: among all the stuff listed above, the local operating system(the OS) is at the highest level.
+  - level 1: among all the stuff listed above, the local operating system(the OS) is at the lowest level.
   - level 2: Ruby is a programming language that is originally carried by MacOS, we can inspect this by running `/usr/bin/ruby -v`, this will show something like `ruby 2.3.7p456 (2018-03-28 revision 63024) [universal.x86_64-darwin17]`, this is the system-carried Ruby version installation
-  - level 1.5: I prefer to put the RVM or Rbenv at the level between 1 and 2. because they are both Ruby version manager that deviate from the system-carried Ruby.
+  - level 3: RVM and Rbenv, because they are both Ruby version managers.
     - they can install and manage multiple versions of Ruby and RubyGems
     - it can also determines what version of Ruby we are using by bypassing the system-carried Ruby
-  - level 3: RubyGems, they are packages of code that we can download, install and execute in our Ruby project or terminal.
+  - level 4: RubyGems, they are packages of code that we can download, install and execute in our Ruby project or terminal.
 We talk about RubyGems under the context of Ruby.
 They can be thought of as external libraries we can import to extend our Ruby project or our local Ruby.
     - we use directives start with `gem` to manipulate the different gems
     - we don't have to install RubyGems, it's carried by modern Rubies
-  - level 4: Bundler and Rake, they are both RubyGems
+  - level 4.5: Bundler and Rake, they are both RubyGems
-    - rake is originally carried by modern Rubies, it's a tool that can automate many tasks on Ruby development.
+    - rake is originally carried by modern Rubies, it's a tool that can automate many tasks in Ruby development.
     - bundler is a gem, but it can manage the versions of other gems for a project(it seems a little recursive).
-We use bundler to manage the various dependencies in our project, it ensures we run the correct version of Ruby and correct version of different gems in different projects.
+We use bundler to manage the various dependencies in our project, it ensures we run the correct version of Ruby and correct versions of different gems in different projects.